Tawana Brawley rape hoax: Aftermath

 Pagones also sued Brawley.
 She defaulted by not appearing at the trial, and the judge ordered her to pay Pagones damages of $185,000.
 The $65,000 judgment levied against Al Sharpton was paid for him in 2001 by supporters, including attorney Johnnie Cochran and businessman Earl G. Graves, Jr. In December 2012, the New York Post reported that Maddox had paid his judgment of $97,000 and Mason was making payments on the $188,000 which he owed.
 Brawley reportedly had not made any payments.
 The following month a court ordered her wages garnished to pay Pagones.

-In a 1997 appearance Brawley maintained she did not invent the story; she still had supporters.
+In a 1997 appearance, Brawley maintained she did not invent the story; she still had supporters.
 In November 2007, Brawley's stepfather and mother, in a 20th-anniversary feature for the New York Daily News, contended the attack happened.
 "How could we make this up and take down the state of New York?
 We're just regular people," Glenda Brawley said.
 They said they had asked New York State Attorney General Andrew Cuomo and Governor Eliot Spitzer to reopen the case.
 They also said that Brawley would speak at any legal proceedings.
-Influenced by her interactions with Farrakhan who had supported her, Brawley converted to Islam during the trial and, according to a NY Daily News report in November 2007, she remains a member of the Nation of Islam.
+Influenced by her interactions with Farrakhan who had supported her, Brawley converted to Islam during the trial.
+According to a November 2007 NY Daily News report, she remained a member of the Nation of Islam.

-Michael Hardy, who served as Sharpton's defense lawyer in Pagones' defamation case against him, would in 1991 become a prominent founder of Sharpton's organization National Action Network, where he served as Executive Vice President and later also General Counsel.
+In 1991, Michael Hardy, who served as Sharpton's defense lawyer in Pagones' defamation case against him, became a prominent founder of Sharpton's organization National Action Network, where he served as Executive Vice President and later also General Counsel.